Home Builder Marketing Ideas: 19 Tips for Success

-For those of you that don’t know me, I’m the Digital Lead Expert at Power Marketing.
-My specialty is simple: I deliver leads.
-I’m a massive marketing nerd who loves the art and science of how to get homebuyers connected to homebuilders.
+For those of you that don’t know us, We are Power Marketing.
+Our specialty is simple: We deliver leads.
+We are massive marketing nerds who love the art and science of how to get homebuyers connected to homebuilders.

 In case you didn’t know, single-family home sales are hitting all-time highs.
-2018 was an exceptional year for our homebuilder clients and most indications suggest 2019 will be the same.
-With this positive outlook moving forward, and so many new homebuyers – who start (and finish) their home search online – entering the market, I wanted to create this compilation of the 19 best digital marketing tips for homebuilders to give you an enormous edge in 2019.
+The last few years have been exceptional for our homebuilder clients and most indications suggest the future will be the same.
+With this positive outlook moving forward, and so many new homebuyers – who start (and finish) their home search online – entering the market, We wanted to create this compilation of the 19 best digital marketing tips for homebuilders to give you an enormous edge.

 Note: If you prefer to print and read documents, just go here and tell us where to e-mail the PDF to.